iamroshel/phase-1-using-array-reduce/README.md

-# Using the Array Reduce Method
+# Using the Array Reduce Method c

 ## Learning Goals